Read the updated version of this post here!

 A standard v-neckline is typically the most flattering style available.
 But you can counteract its face-slimming abilities by selecting a necklace that draws attention upward to your neck, such as a choker.

 Ideally, your necklace should fill up the visible bare skin, as this bib does.
 But a pendant that sits about an inch from the tip of the V will work just as well.
 Unlike the tight-fitting choker, these styles work with the V to draw the eye up and down.
+A pendant that sits about an inch from the V will also work.

 Some folks love the look of a close-fitting necklace with a looooooong, deep neckline.
 It looks fantastic on celebs sporting dresses cut to the navel, and I suppose it’s a passable look for us normal folks.
 But, much like the less revealing V, I feel that a shorter necklace cancels out the elongating effects of the neckline.